pocc/tshark.dev/content/analyze/packet_hunting/tshark_analysis.md

 ## What to look for

-If a tree falls in the forest and nobody heard it, did it actually fall?
-The same can be said of a Packet Analysis: If you do not communicate your findings, then it's as if you didn't find anything.
-There are a couple types of problems that you can identify with Wireshark:
+{{% notice tip %}}
+When in doubt, consult relevant [RFCs](https://tools.ietf.org/rfc/index), protocol documentation, and product manuals.
+{{% /notice %}}

+While analysis will depend on your domain experience, there are general classes of problems that you can identify with Wireshark.
+They are detailed below.

 ### 1. Traffic that should be in a capture is not

-Traffic in this category is the most common type of problem
+Traffic in this category is the most common type of problem.

 - Any stateful protocol that does not receive a response
 - Apple's Rapid DHCP, which may skip Discover+Offer of DHCP